-- weight loss – People have reported losing incredible amounts of weight with the OMAD diet.
-Feel free to take a look at this Reddit link for so many testimonials.
+- Weight loss – People have reported losing incredible amounts of weight with the OMAD diet.
+Feel free to look at this Reddit link for so many testimonials.

-- autophagy (in overdrive!) – One of the coolest things about fasting is that your body turns on this amazing natural process of cleaning out old, damaged cells and producing brand new healthy ones.
+- Autophagy (in overdrive!) – One of the most incredible things about fasting is that your body turns on this amazing natural process of cleaning out old, damaged cells and producing brand-new healthy ones.
 Recent studies suggest autophagy may even increase your lifespan.

-- saves money – Because you eat less food your grocery bill goes way down.
+- Saves money – Because you eat less food, your grocery bill goes down.
 This is always a perk!

-- less hunger and cravings – I know this sounds too good to be true, but trust me on this one.
-I was skeptical at first too!
-(You can read about how intermittent fasting cured my hypoglycemia here.)
+- Less hunger and cravings – I know this sounds too good to be true, but trust me on this one.
+I was skeptical at first, too!
+(You can read about how intermittent fasting eliminated my hypoglycemia here.)

-- saves time – As you might have guessed, when you’re only eating one meal a day your time spent in the kitchen prepping food for meals is greatly reduced.
+- Saves time – As you might have guessed, when you’re only eating one meal a day, your time spent in the kitchen prepping food for meals is significantly reduced.

 (You may want to learn about clean fasting to improve your fasting results.)

 Check out these 30 fun facts about yourself to enjoy more engaging conversations.

 OMAD Fasting Precautions And Safety

 Though intermittent fasting is a healthy practice that can be done by many adults, according to Dr. Eric Berg, some people should not fast.
 They include the following: